October 17, 2024 | By Elie Mansdorf

 Consider DIY Options

 If you’re looking to save money, consider renting a moving truck and handling the move yourself.
 This can significantly reduce costs, especially for short-distance moves.
+Just remember that traffic patterns and congestion pricing may increase rental-time fees.

 Declutter Before the Move